-LWSD has transitioned to School Module in Washington Immunization Information System (WAIIS) which requires parent consent for nurses to upload immunization records.
-Please sign the WAIIS consent form in Skyward Family Access to allow the building nurse to manage your child’s immunization records.
+LWSD is transitioning to the Washington Immunization Information System (WAIIS) School Module which requires parent consent for nurses to upload immunization records.
+Please sign the WAIIS consent form in Skyward Family Access to allow the School Nurse to manage your student’s immunization records.

 Questions about immunizations?
-Please contact your school nurse or Shelley O'Rourke, Health Services Manager.
+Please contact your School Nurse.

 Kindergarten Family Connections help students, families have a successful year